-- 14.1.5 b.5) The Idaho State Legislature sets the annual budget for each state agency.
-A budget is appropriated to each division within ISP.
-The Major/Manager over Forensic Services is responsible for the FS budget and issues dealing with the FS budget. - 14.1.5 b.6) Casework prioritization is the responsibility of the analyst with direction and authorization from their supervisor.
+- Forensic Services is responsible for the FS budget and issues dealing with the FS budget. - 14.1.5 b.6) Casework prioritization is the responsibility of the analyst with direction and authorization from their supervisor.
 Intersession from Lab Managers and/or the Major/Manager may be requested or imposed if undue pressure is exerted upon any analyst to improperly adjust casework. - 14.1.5 b.7) Rush Cases: While both are important, ISP Forensics values the quality of analysis more than the turn-around-time.
 An analyst who accepts a rush case is responsible for ensuring that the time frame given will not compromise established processes and procedures that safeguard quality analysis.
 Supervisors are also responsible to ensure that quality procedures are maintained and may adjust the time frame of a rush case if it becomes evident that technical requirements demand additional time in order to ensure a quality product.
 Analysts and supervisors are under no obligation to complete any rush cases by the defined deadlines if adequate time cannot be dedicated to the case in order to ensure quality standards are being met. - 4.1.5 c) Creates and implements quality procedures to ensure that customer confidential information, including electronic storage and transmission of results, is protected from inappropriate release. - 14.1.5 c.1) Employees of forensic services are required to keep confidential all information obtained in their official capacities.
 Employees will not disseminate, access, or disclose any confidential information obtained in their official capacities except where legally authorized or per ISP and Forensic Services procedures and policies.
-Unauthorized distribution of confidential information is forbidden. - 14.1.5 c.2) The Public Records Act, Idaho code 9-338 through 9-349 in conjunction with onles established by this agency governs the release of all department documents and records to the general public. - 14.1.5 c.3) The procedure for release of information through discovery in criminal cases is contained in the Idaho Criminal Rules, 16 (b) - 14.1.5 c.4) The procedure for the release of information through a court order in criminal cases is contained in the Idaho Criminal Rules, 16 (b)(8) - 14.1.5 c.5) Results of examination shall only be released to the submitting agency or the prosecutor having jurisdiction over the case if the case was submitted by a police agency.
+Unauthorized distribution of confidential information is forbidden. - 14.1.5 c.2) The Public Records Act, Idaho code 9-338 through 9-349 in conjunction with rules established by this agency governs the release of all department documents and records to the general public. - 14.1.5 c.3) The procedure for release of information through discovery in criminal cases as contained in the Idaho Criminal Rules, 16 (b) - 14.1.504) The procedure for the release of information through a court order in criminal cases is contained in the Idaho Criminal Rules, 16 (b)(8) - 14.1.5 c.5) Results of examination shall only be released to the submitting agency or the prosecutor having jurisdiction over the case if the case was submitted by a police agency.
 The results shall be released to the defense attorney or other entity through a discovery, court order, or the permission of the prosecutor or a representative from the submitting agency.
-Blood/urine alcohol and/or toxicology results may also be released to the Idaho Transportation Department Administrative License Suspension Division. - $14.1.5\ c.6$ ) When giving laboratory results to telephone callers, extreme caution shall be exercised.
+Blood/urine alcohol and/or toxicology results may also be released to the Idaho Transportation Department Administrative License Suspension Division. - 14.1.5 c.6) When giving laboratory results to telephone callers, extreme caution shall be exercised.
 If the caller is authorized to receive the results, then the following procedures shall be followed: If the voice of the caller is recognized, then the results may be given out.
-If a caller's voice is unfamiliar, politely break the conversation and return the call using a phone number known to belong to the agency employing the individual.
+If a caller's voice is unfamiliar, politely break the conversation